Arbyrd33/nasa-photo-of-the-day/README.md

 Follow these steps for completing your project.

-- [ ] Submit a link to your repository in Canvas.
+- [ x ] Submit a link to your repository in Canvas.

 ----